missing-semester/missing-semester/_2020/editors.md

 ## Movement

-You should spend most of your time in normal mode, using movement commands to navigate the buffer.
+You should spend most of your time in Normal mode, using movement commands to navigate the buffer.
 Movements in Vim are also called "nouns", because they refer to chunks of text.